apyoungblood/godot_3.1_cpi/README.md

 # godot_3.1_gameshell

-Export templates for Godot Engine v 3.1 stable built on ClockworkPi Gameshell firmware 0.21
+Export templates for Godot Engine v 3.1.2 stable built on ClockworkPi Gameshell firmware 0.4

 How to use these templates to export your Godot project to be a playable game on ClockworkPi Gameshell:
 1. Run Git Clone on the machine you are developing your game in Godot `git clone https://github.com/apyoungblood/godot_3.1_cpi.git`
 2. Unzip the export templates
-3. Install Clockworkpi GameShell Firmware 0.21 [Download ClockworkOS for GameShell version 0.21](https://forum.clockworkpi.com/t/gameshell-os-image-files/355) use [Etcher](https://www.balena.io/etcher/) to write the extracted firmware to your device's microSD card *This will wipe your device, so backup any files you want beforehand*
+3. Install Clockworkpi GameShell Firmware Current Version 0.4 [Download ClockworkOS for GameShell version 0.4](https://forum.clockworkpi.com/t/gameshell-os-image-files-v0-4-latest/355) use [Etcher](https://www.balena.io/etcher/) to write the extracted firmware to your device's microSD card *This will wipe your device, so backup any files you want beforehand* Or dd and pv on linux shell `pv firmware-file-name.img | sudo dd of=/dev/mmcblk#` where mmcblk# is your SD Card, if you want to find it I suggest the `lsblk` command.
   > I like to use HPCodecraft's script for setting up my device after flashing a fresh firmware image on it to do so run `wget https://raw.githubusercontent.com/hpcodecraft/gameshell-setup/master/run.sh` then `./run.sh`
-4. Make your game in Godot Engine Version 3.1 stable, on any OS (Windows, Linux, MacOS)
+4. Make your game in Godot Engine Version 3.1.2 stable, on any OS (Windows, Linux, MacOS)

   > Considerations: Make sure to set the Project Settings > Display > Window to 320 width and 240 height, as that's the resolution of the GameShell and you'll get crashes/errors if you use anything else.
   > It's always a good idea to give yourself a way to quit the game when you are done playing.
 In Godot we can add this script (assuming you've mapped ui_escape to the Escape key on the keyboard in Project Settings):